Cox Cable TV for Seniors in 2024

 You can add a DVR (digital video recorder) when you purchase your cable plan.
 Cox offers four DVR service options: Ultimate, Preferred, Essential, and Starter.
 The main difference between the four DVR services is the hours they can store and the number of shows you can record simultaneously.

 However, once the first 12 months are over, you’ll need to get the Essential DVR.
-You can record two shows simultaneously and store up to 250 hours of content with this equipment.
-The Essentials DVR service costs an extra $10 monthly.
+With this equipment, you can record two shows at once and store up to 250 hours of content.
+The Essentials DVR service costs an extra $10 per month.
 We think the convenience is worth it for seniors who don’t want to miss their favorite shows or the big game.
-It’s also fantastic for holding onto old programs that don’t run often, so you always have your favorite movie and episodes on hand.

 Along with its DVR equipment, Cox offers big button remotes, which come in handy for older adults whose eyesight isn’t as sharp as it used to be.
 Ask your customer service representative about receiving one of these special remotes with your cable TV package.